jbilander/AmigaPSU_Enclosure_for_Mean_Well_RT-50B/README.md

 Anyway, I will show how to do this dummy load config for those who might need it.

 To get the minimum 0.2A on +12V and 0.1 on -12V we can use Power Resistors that will be connected to Common Signal GND.
-The draw will dissipate as heat so good to place them near a heatsink and ventilation if possible.
+The energy will dissipate as heat so good to place the resistors near a heatsink area and ventilation if possible.
+I did the case printout in the more heat resistant ABS plastic for this reason.
+ABS is better in that regard compared to PLA.

 Let's calculate Ohm and Wattage to pick suitable resistors.
 This can easily be done manually or by using a online-calculator like this one: https://www.rapidtables.com/calc/electric/watt-volt-amp-calculator.html